techmely/hoc-lap-trinh/java-core/source/01-question-bank.md

 QN=248
 (110)
 Which of the following statements is true?
 (Choose one.)

-a.
-Transient methods may not be overridden.
+A. Transient methods may not be overridden.

-b.
-Transient methods must be overridden.
+B. Transient methods must be overridden.

-c.
-Transient classes may not be serialized. d.
-Transient variables must be static. e.
+C. Transient classes may not be serialize
+D.
+D. Transient variables must be stati
+C. e.
-Transient variables are not serialized. f.
+Transient variables are not serialize
+D.
+f.

-Answer: E
+ANSWER: E
 MARK:
 1
+CHAPTER:

 MIX
 CHOICES: